gonnavis/annihilate/README.md

 ### Todo:

-chargeAttack, dashAttack✔️, chargeDash, kick, jumpKick, air attacks, walk, aoe, skill, vfx ...
+chargeAttack✔️, dashAttack✔️, chargeDash, kick, jumpKick, air attacks✔️, walk, aoe✔️, skill✔️, vfx ...

 Fix: Do not inflict damage at the start and end of an attack.✔️

-Integrate common state, like `air`.
+Integrate common state, like `air`.✔️

-Rename `dash` to `dodge`. `dodge` can force change orientation.
+`dash` can force change orientation.✔️

 Switch to ES6 module and use [cannon-es](https://github.com/pmndrs/cannon-es).✔️